-The hardest two challenges in the series: untextured bonus track 4 on Phantom speed in Wipeout 3 (intended as an ultimate challenge, the AI is insanely fast here) and combo challenge 5 in Wipeout 64 (win a race on the hardest track in the game on the highest speed at the controls of a flying brick, and kill 7 opponents with your only weapon being your superweapon which is great at slowing down opponents but does almost no damage).
+The hardest two challenges in the series: untextured bonus track 4 on Phantom speed in Wipeout 3 (intended as the game's ultimate challenge, the AI is insanely fast here) and combo challenge 5 in Wipeout 64 (win a race on the hardest track in the game on the highest speed class while at the controls of a flying brick, and during that race, kill 7 opponents with your only weapon being your super weapon, which is great at slowing down opponents, but does almost no damage).

 Nostalgia Level: Bonus and downloadable content tends to include track remakes from earlier games.
 Notably, Wipeout 3: Special Edition included eight tracks from the first two games, Pure has 2 tracks from each of the main games preceding it (4 are only available through DLC), and HD/HD Fury is entirely composed of tracks from Pulse and Pure.
-Between every game (and including the mirrored and simplified track clones in Wipeout 64) the Altima track appeared four times; Talon's Reach, Gare d'Europa and Karbonis appeared three times.
+Between every game (including the mirrored and slightly altered track clones in Wipeout 64), the Altima VII/Altima track appeared four times; Talon's Reach, Gare d'Europa and Karbonis V appeared three times.

 Oddly Named Sequel: Just look at the list of game titles.
 Fusion added or changed a number of gameplay elements, while Pure was intended as a return to the series' roots.

-2048 being a prequel, was titled after the year it takes place in.
+2048, being a prequel, was titled after the year it takes place in.
+Same goes for 2097.

 The Cryo Rocket weapon in Wipeout Fusion can easily cause this reaction.
-Its most noticeable effect was that colliding with anything while its freezing effect was active would take off half of your shield and getting hit with a weapon would destroy you instantly.
-If you didn't explode before you realised what was happening, you could survive by making absolutely no mistakes for the next ten seconds.
-Needless to say, the AI is much better at avoiding random collisions, making the weapon all but useless when the player is behind the crosshairs.
+Its most noticeable effect was that colliding with anything while its freezing effect was active would take off half of your shield; getting hit with a weapon would destroy you instantly.
+If you didn't explode before you realized what was happening, you could survive by making absolutely no mistakes for the next ten seconds.
+Needless to say, the AI is much better at avoiding random collisions, making the weapon all but useless when the player is holding the weapon.

-Prequel: 2048, the PSV launch title, takes place fifty years before the first game, before anti-gravity racing has become an established sport.
+Prequel: 2048, the PlayStation Vita launch title, takes place fifty years before the first game, before anti-gravity racing has become an established sport.

 Product Placement: The first game has conspicuous advertising for Psygnosis' other titles.
-2097 followed with a level of Red Bull ads that almost made it feel like a promotional game, on top of the pervasive signage devoted to the soundtrack artists.
+2097 followed suit with a level of Red Bull ads that almost made it feel like a promotional game, on top of the pervasive signage devoted to the soundtrack artists.
 Later games have mostly parodied this trope through the placement of fictional advertisements for teams and race sponsors throughout the tracks in very conspicuous locations.
-(One ill-considered update to Wipeout HD added advertisements to loading screens, which were quickly removed after an Internet Backdraft, not least concerning the additional load time spent waiting for the ad.)
+(One badly thought out update to Wipeout HD added advertisements to the loading screens, which were quickly removed after an Internet Backdraft, not least concerning the additional load time spent waiting for the ad.)

 Rouge Angles of Satin: The team name "Piranha" from 2097 was somehow consistently turned into "Pirhana" in 3, and then changed back for Fusion.

-Lampshaded when they realised their mistake: Pirhana is supposedly a merger of the teams "Pir" and "Hana".
+Lampshaded when they realized their mistake: Piranha/Pirhana is a merger of the teams "Pir" and "Hana".
 This merger is referenced in 2048, where the team appears as "Pir-hana."

 Rule of Cool: The Quake Disruptor sends a massive ripple down the track, damaging all opponents that it hits.
 It would be completely unworkable in real life, but it's certainly impressive.